Self-Tuning Spectral Clustering for Speaker Diarization: Results Discussion

-The unsupervised SD performances of the proposed SC-pNA (with $p = 20\%$ retention) and the EER-$\Delta$ approach are compared with the SOTA method of ASC.
-The resulting DERs achieved over the seven domains of DIHARD-III are shown in Table \ref{Table:Results}.
-We observe that SC-pNA achieves the lowest DER among the unsupervised methods over nine of the fourteen data splits.
-ASC achieved the lowest DER among the remaining four data splits, whereas EER-$\Delta$ in general obtained higher DERs across the data splits.
-With the exception of the court domain, SC-pNA has in general obtained better DER compared to ASC, and is competitive on the two splits where ASC has lower DER.
-Thus we can recommend SC-pNA for the task of unsupervised SD.
+The proposed SC-pNA (with $p = 20\%$ retention) and the EER-$\Delta$ approach are compared with the SOTA method of ASC.
+The resulting DERs achieved over DIHARD-III are shown in Table \ref{Table:Results}.

-Comparing the unsupervised SD performance of SC-pNA with the semi-supervised SD performance of CSC, we observe that with the exception of the court domain, SC-pNA in fact obtains DERs that are close to the DERs of CSC.
-For six of the data splits: cts (dev), maptask (eval), socio lab (dev and eval), and webvideo (dev and eval), the unsupervised SC-pNA even outperforms the semi-supervised CSC.
-Thus in general, the SD performance of SC-pNA is observed exceed the performance of the SOTA ASC, and is also competitive with respect to the semi-supervised method of CSC.
+We observe that SC-pNA achieves the lowest DER among the unsupervised methods over fourteen of the twenty-two data splits.
+ASC achieved the lowest DER among the remaining seven data splits, whereas EER-$\Delta$ in general obtained higher DERs across the data splits.
+SC-pNA achieves lower DER than ASC in six domains, is competitive in three, and has higher DER in only two domains.
+Across DIHARD-III, SC-pNA clearly outperforms both ASC and EER-$\Delta$, with performance comparable with the semi-supervised CSC.
+SC-pNA even outperforms CSC on the data splits: cts (dev), maptask (eval), socio lab (dev and eval), webvideo (dev and eval), audiobooks (dev and eval), clinical (dev and eval), and socio field (eval).
+Thus SC-pNA is recommended for unsupervised SD.